myas92/shamsi-holidays/README.md

 You can get all dates of Holidays beasd on www.time.ir

-[shamsi-holidays](https://github.com/myas92/shamsi-holidays) provides dates of holidays for Iran, check the any specific date is holiday or not beased on online.
+[shamsi-holidays](https://github.com/myas92/shamsi-holidays) provides dates of holidays for Iran, check the any specific date is holiday or not beased on `online request` or `static data`.

 ### NOTE: Input Format IS IMPORTANT